 Previous research has identified the need for continued examination of self-management education interventions, particularly in children and adolescents, for the purpose of improving health care outcomes.
 The primary purpose of the study is to gain insights into everyday experiences of caring for asthma at home and receiving health care in the adolescent population.
 This informed quantitative questionnaire development that identified segments of a population and targeted interventions more effectively.
-While publication of the findings is a possibility, the primary purpose of this research study is to improve care and outcomes of teens with asthma at CCHMC.
+While publication of the findings is a possibility, the primary purpose of this research study is to improve care and outcomes of teens with asthma at Cincinnati Children's.

 Currently, ongoing efforts are made regarding the process and use of the TAAQ and data obtained.
 Brainstorming sessions are held to find innovative improvement methods.
 These include:

 - Testing the delivery method of TAAQ – having survey administered by various staff.

 - Revision of the visual ‘look’ of the survey to make it more appealing to teens.

 - Stages of delivery and usage – How best to motivate teen at their individual stage in the process.

 - Marketing – Discussion around how and when to market.

 - Language used in survey – Make it more teen-friendly.